 Once the estate has been valued, you need to submit the appropriate forms to HM Revenue & Customs (HMRC).
 You should normally do this within twelve months from the end of the month in which the death occurred – otherwise a penalty may be payable.

-IHT will only be payable if the value of the estate is over the IHT threshold (£325,000 until April 2015).
-If the deceased was pre-deceased by a spouse (or registered civil partner), this threshold may be increased if the full value of their IHT allowance was not used up when they died.
+IHT will only be payable if the value of the estate is over the IHT threshold (£325,000).
+If the deceased was pre-deceased by a spouse (or registered civil partner), this threshold may be increased by up to £325,000 if the full value of their IHT allowance was not used up when they died.

 If IHT is payable, it becomes due six months from the end of the month in which the death occurred.
 Interest is generally charged on any outstanding balance from that date.
 The IHT due on houses, land and some other assets can be paid in instalments over 10 years (plus interest).
 The full amount of IHT becomes immediately payable if the asset is sold.